 Under the 2007 Stock Incentive Plan, the maximum number of shares of Common Stock with respect to which any stock option, stock appreciation right or shares of restricted stock that are subject to the attainment of specified performance goals and intended to satisfy Section 162(m) of the Internal Revenue Code and may be granted during any fiscal year to any eligible employee or consultant will be 250,000 shares (per type of award).
 The total number of shares of Common Stock with respect to all awards that may be granted under the 2007 Stock Incentive Plan during any fiscal year to any eligible employee or consultant will be 500,000 shares.
-There are no annual limits on the number of shares of Common Stock with respect to an award of restricted stock that are not subject to the attainment of specified performance goals to eligible employees or consultant.
-The maximum number of shares of Common Stock with respect to any award of performance shares to an eligible employee or consultant during any fiscal year is 250,000 shares.
-The maximum number of shares of Common Stock with respect to which any stock option (other than incentive stock options), stock appreciation right, performance share or other stock-based award that may be granted under the 2007 Stock Incentive Plan during any fiscal year to any non-employee director will be 2007 Stock Incentive Plan during any fiscal year to any non-employee director will be 2007 Stock Incentive Plan during any fiscal year to any non-employee director will be 2007 Stock Incentive Plan during any fiscal year to any non-employee director will be 2007 Stock Incentive Plan during any fiscal year to any non-employee director will be 2007 Stock Incentive Plan during any fiscal year to any non-employee director will be 2007 Stock Incentive Plan during any fiscal year to any non-employee director will be 2007 Stock Incentive Plan during any fiscal year to any non-employee director will be 2007 Stock Incentive Plan during any fiscal year to any non-employee director will be 2007 Stoc
+There are no annual limits on the number of shares of Common Stock with respect to an award of restricted stock that are not subject to the attainment of specified performance goals to eligible employees or consultants.
+The maximum number of shares of Common Stock with respect to any award of perform ance shares to an eligible employee or consultant during any fiscal year is 250,000 shares.
+The maximum number of shares of Common Stock with respect to which any stock option (other than incentive stock options), stock appreciation right, performance share or other stock-based award that may be granted under the 2007 Stock Incentive Plan during any fiscal year to any non-employee director will be 100,000 shares (per type of award).
+The total number of shares of Common Stock with respect to all awards that may be granted under the 2007 Stock Incentive Plan during any fiscal year to any non-employee director will be 250,000 shares.